pbakaus/mocha-sauce/README.md

 ## Overview

 **Mocha Sauce is a node.js module that runs Mocha unit tests in the cloud using Sauce Connect or OnDemand**.
-Mocha Sauce is heavily inspired by [mocha-cloud](https://github.com/visionmedia/mocha-cloud) and uses a similar external API to be able to seemlessly connect to [mocha-cloud-grid-view](https://github.com/visionmedia/mocha-cloud-grid-view).
+Mocha Sauce is heavily inspired by [mocha-cloud](https://github.com/visionmedia/mocha-cloud) and uses a similar external API to be able to seemlessly connect to the pre-bundled and bugfixed version of [mocha-cloud-grid-view](https://github.com/visionmedia/mocha-cloud-grid-view).

 ### Warning!